TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/in-your-head/readme.md

 <br>

 It turns out, there's another way to take cushion.
 It doesn't have to be pills.
 You can also inject it, you can self-inject it into your own leg.
-And while I do despise needles, I'd do anything if it stopped the—
+And of course, I despise needles, because of that time when I was tiny, when I got that pin stuck in my foot and, in a way, it got stuck in my head too, because ever since then I've—

 <br>